IBM-Bluemix-Docs/mass-data-migration/import-data.md

 ## Accessing the device user interface
 {: #access-ui}

-After you configure the {{site.data.keyword.mdms_full}} device for Ethernet connectivity, you're ready to access the device user interface and start the data copy process.
+After you receive and configure the {{site.data.keyword.mdms_full}} device for Ethernet connectivity, you're ready to access the device user interface and start the data migration process.

 ### Step 1.
 Retrieve your service credentials
 {: #retrieve-service-credentials}